apollographql/apollo-client/design.md

 ### Stateless, well-documented store format

-All state of the GraphQL cache should be kept in a single immutable state object (referred to as the "store"), and every operation on the cache should be implemented as a function from the previous store object to a new one.
-The store format should be easy to understand by the application developer, rather than an implementation detail of the library.
+All state of the GraphQL cache should be kept in a single immutable state object (referred to as the "store"), and every operation on the store should be implemented as a function from the previous store object to a new one.
+The store format should be easily understood and inspected by the application developer, rather than an implementation detail of the library.

 This will have many benefits compared to other approaches: